Cold Womb Fertility

 What Is Cold Womb Syndrome in TCM Terms

-- Kidney Yang deficiency
+- Kidney Yang deficiency (肾阳虚)

-- Blood stagnation due to cold constriction
+- Blood stagnation (血瘀)

-- Reduced uterine and pelvic blood flow
+- Reduced uterine perfusion

-- Impaired progesterone response
+- Suboptimal progesterone response

 Common Signs of Cold Womb Fertility Patterns